Raising Happy Kids: Building Resilience in Children

 Ideas on How to Raise Resilient Children

 - Support.
 As much as possible, provide support rather than advice.
-Ask your child what she thinks she should do or what ideas she has.
-Guide her as she works to solve her own problems using her own solutions.
+Ask your child about their ideas and solutions.

-The roots of lifelong happiness and resilience develop in early childhood and should be nurtured throughout childrens lives.
-We have only a short time with our children while they are little; it is up to us to make each moment count and help them so they can achieve the goal we set forth for them as newborns, "To be happy."
+The roots of lifelong happiness and resilience develop in early childhood and should be nurtured throughout children’s lives.
+It is up to us to make each moment count and help them so they can achieve the goal we set forth for them as newborns, "To be happy."

 - Find tips for building the essential life skills that kids need to succeed in todays world.